DeepSenseCA/echofilter/docs/source/usage_guide.rst

     Machine learning (ML)
-        The process by which an :term:`algorithm` builds a mathematical model based on sample data (":term:`training data`"), in order to make predictions or decisions without being explicitly programmed to do so.
+        The process by which an :term:`algorithm` builds a mathematical model based on :term:`sample<Sample (model input)>` data
+        (":term:`training data`"), in order to make predictions or decisions without being explicitly programmed to do so.
 A subset of the field of Artificial Intelligence.

     Mobile
         A mobile :term:`echosounder` is one which is moving (relative to the